-Singapore was ranked the most expensive city in the world, together with New York, by the Economist Intelligence Unit (EIU) in its Worldwide Cost of Living (WCOL) 2022 survey.
+Singapore has been ranked one of the most expensive city in the world, by the Economist Intelligence Unit (EIU) in its annual Worldwide Cost of Living (WCOL) survey.

-The Economist Intelligence Unit’s (EIU) Worldwide Cost of Living (WCOL) survey is designed to help human resource managers around the world calculate cost of living allowances for expatriates and business travellers.
+The Economist Intelligence Unit’s (EIU) Worldwide Cost of Living (WCOL) survey is designed to help human resource managers and finance managers around the world calculate cost of living allowances and build compensation packages for expatriates and business travellers.
 Hence, it may not reflect the cost of living for Singaporeans.

 First, the WCOL survey’s consumption basket does not reflect what Singaporeans usually consume.